Jennifer Lopez Shows Promise In Skimpy Crop Top & Sassy Mini Skirt With Dangerous Split While Touching Herself

 Jennifer Lopez doesn’t stop.
-Only a day after she and Alex Rodriquez celebrated their impending nuptials in style while sharing lots of PDA at their engagement party, the “Love Don’t Cost A Thing” singer is back at work, introducing her new fragrance to her social media fans in typical Jlo way.
+Only a day after she and Alex Rodriquez celebrated their impending nuptials in style while sharing lots of PDA at their engagement party, the “Love Don’t Cost A Thing” singer is back at work, introducing her new fragrance to her social media fans in typical JLo way.

 The 50-year-old phenom posted a sexy video on her Instagram account for her 102 million followers to enjoy.
-She rocked a two-piece ensemble showcasing her Promise perfume while flaunting her enviable body on par with that of a super fit woman half her age.
+She rocked a two-piece ensemble showcasing her Promise perfume while flaunting her enviable body on par with that of a super-fit woman half her age.

 Her seductive outfit of the moment consisted of an extremely cropped top that flew up and teased her upper body parts as she moved to bouncy music.
 Her costume also included a severely abbreviated mini skirt featuring a wrapped design and a dangerous slit meant to show her toned legs.
-The garment sat low on her hips, exposing her super taut tummy as the diva planted her feet into knee-high boots that offered a series of seductive sways and dramatic stances.
+The garment sat low on her hips, exposing her super-taut tummy as the diva planted her feet into knee-high boots and offered a series of seductive sways and dramatic stances.

 During the short yet sassy video, Jennifer carefully caressed her impossibly fit body as she talked about her new perfume.